driekus77/VueWorkshopOnline/public/Steps/Step-0_Welcome_Goal.md

 ## The main goals for this workshop are:

 - Show Vue.js its capabilities.
-- Get you interessted in Vue.js
+- Get you interested in Vue.js
 - Have fun!

 ## Overview